lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 `RND` provides bits taken directly from the EDN connected via `edn_rnd`.
 The EDN interface provides 32b of entropy per transaction and comes from a different clock domain to the OTBN core.
 A FIFO is used to synchronize the incoming package to the OTBN clock domain.
-Synchronized packages are then stacked up to a single `WLEN` value of 256b.
+Synchronized packages are then set starting from bottom up to a single `WLEN` value of 256b.
 In order to service a single EDN request, a total of 8 transactions are required from EDN interface.

 As an EDN request can take time, `RND` is backed by a single-entry cache containing the result of the most recent EDN request in OTBN core level.